opensafely-core/airlock/docs/how-tos/review-a-request.md

 ![Comments on submitted request](../screenshots/reviewed_request_comments.png)

 Comments that are created as private can be updated to public at a later stage.
-This can be useful during the consolidation stage, if output checkers agree that the comment contains a question to the researcher that they would like to ask without revision.
+This can be useful during the [review consolidation](#review-consolidation) stage, if output checkers agree that the comment contains a question to the researcher that they would like to ask without revision.

 ### Submit your independent review